XinFin Network Market Capitalization Achieves $1.65 Billion (XDC)

-XinFin Network (XDC) traded flat against the U.S. dollar during the 24 hour period ending at 21:00 PM E.T. on May 26th.
-In the last week, XinFin Network has traded flat against the U.S. dollar.
-One XinFin Network coin can now be purchased for approximately $0.13 or 0.00000284 BTC on exchanges.
-XinFin Network has a market capitalization of $1.65 billion and approximately $11.38 million worth of XinFin Network was traded on exchanges in the last day.
+XinFin Network (XDC) traded flat against the US dollar during the twenty-four hour period ending at 21:00 PM Eastern on June 1st.
+In the last week, XinFin Network has traded flat against the US dollar.
+XinFin Network has a market cap of $1.65 billion and approximately $11.38 million worth of XinFin Network was traded on exchanges in the last 24 hours.
+One XinFin Network coin can now be bought for $0.13 or 0.00000284 BTC on major exchanges.

 - Mixin (XIN) traded 8.7% higher against the dollar and now trades at $225.28 or 0.00739280 BTC.